oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_threat_intelligence_indicator_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple Indicator resources in Oracle Cloud Infrastructure
-- Returns a list of IndicatorSummary objects.
+- Get a list of threat indicator summaries based on the search criteria.
 - If *indicator_id* is specified, the details of a single Indicator will be returned.